December 4th, 2017, Updated April 1st, 2019 (fixing demo page)

 Step 1: Visit the first demo page

 First, you need to load the first demo page that is setting four different cookies.
+The cookies will be set using the Apache web server built-in mod_headers syntax.

 Please check if the cookies have been set in Chrome.
 Use the builtin developer tools in the “Application” tab.
 See the image below.